embodijs/generator/packages/embodi/README.md

 #### source

 - Type: `string`
-- Default: `./`
+- Default: `/`

 Source folder to read markdown files from.
+String have to start `/`

 #### static